TortoiseWolfe/rn_Turtorial_Outline/Prompt.md

      - **Users:**
        - Integrate with Supabase Auth for email/password and OAuth authentication.
        - Include user metadata such as full name, email, and a profile picture URL.
-       - Allow users to upload and edit their profile picture.
+       - Allow users to upload and edit their profile picture and displayname.
        - Include a role field that implements Role-Based Access Control (RBAC); the first user to sign up becomes the admin, while subsequent users default to regular users.
 Additionally, create roles for moderator and editor.
      - **Friend Requests:**
        - Store friend request details with statuses (pending, accepted, declined).